-(3) each author must have contributed material to the joint work which could have been independently copyrighted.
+Third, each author must have contributed material to the joint work which could have been independently copyrighted; and

+Fourth, each author must be a person to whom the work owes its origins and who superintended the whole work.

-Each author of a joint work shares an undivided interest in the entire joint work.
+In the absence of an agreement between themselves to the contrary, each author of a joint work shares an undivided interest in the entire joint work.
 A copyright owner in a joint work may enforce the right to exclude others in an action for copyright infringement.

 In deciding whether parties intended their contributions to be merged [in element 2, above], you may consider whether the parties signed a written agreement stating that the copyright in the work is to be jointly owned.
 If there is no such agreement, you may consider whether: